EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 	Approaches to 34L (RWY *A*) and 34R (RWY *C*) are available using APP mode from *A*RLON and *C*REAM respectively, with transitions from ARLON or CREAM depending whether the aircraft is approaching from the south or the east.

-	STARS are available using approach mode from XAC, RUNSO, AROSA, and \**CHIPS*\*.
+	STARS are available using APP mode from XAC, RUNSO, AROSA, GODIN, MILIT, and many other intermediate points on the STARs.
 STARS to 34L/34R implement a point merge system around WEDGE for 34L and CREAM for 34R.
 Aircraft fly an arc around a point (WEDGE/CREAM), and you can sequence planes by directing planes to proceed direct WEDGE/CREAM and activate APP mode.
+By default south arrivals fly STARs and approaches to 34L, but you can engage APP mode from CLONE to have planes swing wide of the WEDGE arc to join the CREAM arc for 34R.

-	Note that FL130 arrivals from XAC will conflict with FL120 arrivals from AKSEL when descending from the point merge arc to meet the =8000 restriction at WEDGE.
-Either descend the AKSEL arrival (watch out for AROSA arrivals at FL110) or prioritize the AKSEL arrival over the XAC arrival.
+	Note that higher arrivals will conflict with lower arrivals when descending from the point merge arc to meet the =8000 restriction at WEDGE.
+Either descend the lower arrival (watch out for further lower arrivals) or prioritize the lower arrival over the higher arrival.
 Also watch for AROSA arrivals conflicting with arrivals to RJAA.

-	\***Departures to the west and north will need to handed off before they reach the boundary of the ACA**, *as they will NOT climb out of the ACA.*\*
+	\***Departures to the west/north/south will need to handed off before they reach the boundary of the ACA**, *as they will likely NOT climb out of the ACA.*\*

 	Note that the normal runway operation for 34L/34R arrivals (HIGHWAY VISUAL 34R and ILS X 34L from KAIHO) is not possible to implement due to the lack of visual approaches in the game and the fact that aircraft joining the parallel ILS above RJTK Kisarazu would conflict as they are at the same altitude.
-Therefore the approaches depicted are illustrative of IFR conditions necessitating the use of long ILS approaches for both runways.
+Therefore the approaches depicted are illustrative of IMC conditions necessitating the use of parallel ILS approaches.

-	For an extra challenge, try routing ANA/VIP flights to 34R (T2/VIP area) and JAL/international/GA/JCAB flights to 34L (T1/T3/N area).
+	For an extra challenge, try routing ANA/SNJ/ADO/VIP flights to 34R (T2/VIP area) and JAL/SFJ/SKY/international/GA flights to 34L (T1/T3/N area).

--	Landing 22/23, departing 16L/16R
+-	Landing 22/23 (ILS), departing 16L/16R

 	In general, arrivals from the southwest (XAC, AKSEL, AROSA) land **\*22\*** and arrivals from the northeast (GODIN, POLIX) land **\*23\***.
 Departures to the northeast takeoff from 34R, and departures to the southwest takeoff from 05 in general.